sys-git/stb-tester/README.rst

     `remote_control_name` is the name of a remote-control specification in lircd.conf.

+  irnetbox:<hostname>:<output>:<config_file>
+    RedRat irNetBox-III network-controlled infrared emitter hardware.
+    `hostname` is the hostname or IP address of the irNetBox-III device.
+    `output` is the infrared output to use, a number between 1 and 16 (inclusive). `config_file` is the configuration file that describes the infrared protocol to use; it can be created with RedRat's (Windows-only) "IR Signal Database Utility".

   vr:<hostname>:<port>
     A "virtual remote" that communicates with the set-top box over TCP.
     Requires a virtual remote listener (which we haven't released yet) running